PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Experiments and Results

-\textbf{GTSRB. } GTSRB contains 43 categories of street sign images with over 50,000 samples in total, as shown in Fig. \ref{fig:Datasets}(c).
-Each image is represented by a 1568-dimensional HOG feature provided by the author.
-Following \cite{you2018scalable}, we preprocess the dataset to get an imbalanced dataset of 12,390 images in 14 categories, and the feature vectors are mean-subtracted and projected to 500 dimensions by PCA.
+GTSRB contains over 50,000 street sign images in 43 classes; see Fig.~\ref{fig:Datasets_GTSRB}.
+Following~\cite{you2018scalable}, we preprocess the dataset represented by a 1568-dimensional HOG feature to get an imbalanced dataset of the 500-dimensional vectors with 12,390 samples in 14 classes.

-The results on GTSRB are reported in Table \ref{tab:GTSRB}.
-We can confirm that PMSSC yields the best clustering accuracy and runtime, and improves the clustering accuracy roughly by $10\%$ comparing to SSC-OMP.
-In especially, PMSSC has both good subspace-preserving error and connectivity.
-While EnSC and SSSC also achieve competitive clustering accuracy, the computation cost is much higher.
+The results on GTSRB are reported in Table~\ref{tab:GTSRB}.
+Again PMSSC yields the best clustering accuracy and runtime, and improves the clustering accuracy roughly by $10\%$ compared to SSC-OMP.
+In particular, PMSSC has both good subspace-preserving error and connectivity.
+While EnSC and SSSC also achieve competitive clustering accuracy, their computational costs are much higher.